-- The model code proposes a threshold of £50 for registering gifts and hospitality.
+- 3.8 The model code proposes a threshold of £50 for registering gifts and hospitality.
 Respondents were asked if this was an appropriate threshold.
-62% district councillors thought it was appropriate, 23% thought it should be higher and 7% thought it should be lower. - 3.9 69% of parish/town respondents thought the £50 threshold was appropriate but 24% thought it should be lower. - 3.10 A range of alternative amounts were suggested and these are included in appendix 2. - 3.11 The Standards committee considered whether an accumulation of small gifts received from the same source over a period of time should be registered.
+67% district councillors thought it was appropriate, 25% thought it should be higher and 8% thought it should be lower. - 3.9 73% of parish/town respondents thought the £50 threshold was appropriate but 18% thought it should be lower. - 3.10 A range of alternative amounts were suggested and these are included in appendix 2 (Q3). - 3.11 The Standards committee considered whether an accumulation of small gifts received from the same source over a period of time should be registered.
 The model code guidance suggests an accumulation total of £50 received over a couple of months should be registered.
-69% of district councillors agreed that a cumulative total should be included and 24% disagreed. - 3.12 79% of parish/town respondents agreed with an accumulation of small gifts and 14% disagreed. - 3.13 A range of alternative amounts and time periods were suggested and these are included in appendix 2.
+83% of district councillors agreed that a cumulative total should be included and 17% disagreed. - 3.12 90% of parish/town respondents agreed with an accumulation of small gifts. - 3.13 A range of alternative amounts and time periods were suggested and these are included in appendix 2 (Q4).

-Declaring Interests
+Declaring interests

-- 3.14 Other registrable interests (ORI) 61.5% of district councillors agreed and 15% partially agreed that councillors should declare ORIs and not be able to speak or take part in the meeting as outlined in the code.
-One councillor (7.5%) disagreed.
-Specific comments are detailed in Appendix 2. - 3.15 69% of parish/town respondents agreed and 21% partially agreed that councillors should declare ORIs and not be able to speak or take part in the meeting (comments in Appendix 2). - 3.16 Non registrable interests (NRI) 54% of district councillors agreed and 23% partially agreed that councillors should declare NRIs and not be able to speak or take part in the meeting as outlined in the code.
-Two councillors (15%) disagreed.
-Specific comments are detailed in Appendix 2. - 3.17 79% of parish/town respondents agreed and 14% partially agreed that councillors should declare NRIs and not be able to speak or take part in the meeting (comments in Appendix 2).
+- 3.14 Other registrable interests (ORI) 83% of respondents agreed and 17% partially agreed that councillors should declare ORIs and not be able to speak or take part in the meeting as outlined in the code.
+No-one disagreed.
+Specific comments are detailed in Appendix 2 (Q5). - 3.15 81% of parish/town respondents agreed that councillors should declare ORIs and not be able to speak or take part in the meeting.
+One respondent disagreed, as they felt councillor may have something relevant to say but they should not be allowed to vote (comments in Appendix 2 - Q5).

+- 3.16 Non registrable interests (NRI) 83% of district councillors agreed that councillors should declare NRIs and not be able to speak or take part in the meeting as outlined in the code.
+Two councillors (16%) partially agreed or disagreed.
+Their specific comments are detailed in Appendix 2 (Q6). - 3.17 82% of parish/town respondents agreed that councillors should declare NRIs and not be able to speak or take part in the meeting.
+One respondent disagreed.